-Leopard are ever-present but, as always, difficult to find.
-An area of adjoining land was recently incorporated into the park increasing its size to 550 sq km.
-Tourist attractions include canoe safaris on the Momela lakes, riding safaris on specialised car-free routes, and walks around the rim of the Ngurudoto Crater, and three or four day climbs of Mount Meru – good acclimatisation for Kilimanjaro.
+Tourist attractions include canoe safaris on the Momela lakes, riding safaris on specialised car-free routes, nd walks around the rim of the Ngurudoto Crater, and three or four day climbs of Mount Meru – at 4565m/14977 foot – the fifth tallest mountain in Africa – a great way to acclimatise for climbing Kilimanjaro.

 Getting there: A short drive from Arusha or Kilimanjaro Airport.

-Close to Arusha, 118 km away, Tarangire National Park gets its name from the river that threads its way through the reserve.
+Close to Arusha, only two hours away, Tarangire National Park gets its name from the river that threads its way through the reserve.
 It is famous for its dense wildlife population which is most spectacular between June and September, the dry period.
 During this time thousands of animals – elephant, buffalo, giraffe, eland, hartebeest, kudu, wildebeest and the rarely seen oryx and gerenuk – migrate from the dry Masai steppe to the Tarangire River looking for water.
-Lion, leopard and other predators follow the herds.
+Lion, leopard, Cheetah and other predators follow the herds.
 Tarangire has the largest population of elephant of any park in the northern circuit and is also home to 550 varieties of bird including the Kori bustard – the heaviest flying bird.